License #: 493010450

 Sarah Welton

-Director and Teacher
+and Mentor Teacher

 Sarah believes that the teacher's role is to scaffold children's natural curiosities and wonder, allowing the child to develop a love of learning that will impact them throughout their life.
 She enjoys going on hikes with her fiancé, Michael, and their dog Peanut, as well as working on puzzles!